Planning a California Coast Road Trip? These are all the best stops!

 After leaving SLO, there are fewer major stops and amenities on this route until you reach Big Sur, but the coastline is incredible.

-- Bubblegum Alley – take photos in an alleyway covered in gum (pick up some gum at Rocket Fizz just around the corner).
+- Bubblegum Alley – take photos in an alleyway covered in gum (pick up some gum at Rocket Fizz just around the corner if you want to add your own).

-- Bishop Peak – hike to an amazing view of the city and valley around
+- Bishop Peak – hike to a stunning view of the city and valley around

 - Avila Valley Barn – pick up some fresh fruits or snacks at their sweet shop, u-pick fruits during certain seasons, and stop by to see their farm animals.